rewoma19/script-summer/amusement_park/amusement-park.md

 - the name of the visitor if the ticket was sold

 - **'invalid ticket !!!'** if the ticket was not sold yet or the identifier was not found in the tracking object

+## Task 5

+### Determine the version of terms and conditions

+Due to new legal requirements, newly created visitor objects now also contain detailed information on the "General Terms & Conditions" (GTC) that the user agreed to.
+You can see an example of the new visitor object below.

+The cashiers of the amusement park now need to check whether a visitor needs to sign a new version of the GTC.
+For this, implement a function **gtcVersion** that accepts a visitor object as an argument and returns the GTC version if it is available.
+If the version information is not available, nothing should be returned.